Splintzz/RSA-Encryption-Decryption/README.md

 Decrypt File
 1) Start by clicking the “Decrypt” radio button
 2) Click the “Choose Destination File Path” button and select a directory
-3) Click the “Choose Source File Path” and select a file
+3) Click the “Choose Source File Path” and select a the file that was just produced as a result of the enryption
 4) At this point, the “Decrypt” button should be enabled, click that button

 Side Notes